Jonathan S. Bush

-Jonathan S. Bush (born March 10, 1969) is an American technology entrepreneur and politician, best known as the cofounder and former chief executive officer of athenahealth, a Watertown, Massachusetts-based healthcare technology company founded in 1997.
-On June 6, 2018, Bush resigned from his position as CEO of athenahealth during an activist campaign by Elliott Management.
-In October 2025, he announced his candidacy for Governor of Maine in the 2026 election as a Republican.
+Jonathan S. Bush (born March 10, 1969) is an American technology entrepreneur and politician, best known as the cofounder and former chief executive officer of Athenahealth, a Watertown, Massachusetts-based healthcare technology company founded in 1997.
+On June 6, 2018, Bush resigned from his position as CEO of Athenahealth during an activist campaign by Elliott Management.
+He campaigned for Governor of Maine in the 2026 election but lost the Republican primary.

 Early life and education

-Bush is the son of Josephine Colwell Bradley and Jonathan Bush, cousin of U.S. President George W. Bush, nephew of U.S. President George H. W. Bush, and brother of television presenter Billy Bush.
+Bush is the son of Josephine Colwell Bradley and Jonathan Bush.
+Jonathan S. Bush is the cousin of U.S. President George W. Bush, nephew of U.S. President George H. W. Bush, and brother of television presenter Billy Bush.
 He grew up in Manhattan and attended the Allen-Stevenson School.

-Bush graduated from the Phillips Academy college preparatory school in Andover, Massachusetts.
-He attended Boston University for one year from 1988–1989, graduated from Wesleyan University in 1993 with a Bachelor of Arts degree in The College of Social studies, and earned a Master of Business Administration degree from Harvard University in 1997.
+Bush graduated from Phillips Academy in Andover, Massachusetts.
+He graduated from Wesleyan University in 1993, and earned a Master of Business Administration degree from Harvard University in 1997.